 If you are a fan of these films then a visit to the Ghibli Museum is a must.
 Here you will learn about the production of the films, view exclusive short movies in their mini theater, and much more!

-4. Tokyo Disneyland/ Tokyo Disneysea
+Tokyo Disneyland or Tokyo Disneysea

 For anyone traveling to Tokyo with kids, a visit to Tokyo Disneyland or Tokyo Disneysea is inevitable.
 Everyone should be familiar with Tokyo Disneyland but Tokyo Disneysea might be something new for you.

 Considered the best theme park in the world, Disneysea is unlike any other Disney theme park.
-Besides the incredible lineup of rides, the place has a magical power of teleportation.
+Besides the incredible lineup of rides, the place has the magical power of teleportation.
 The environment is so meticulously created that you feel like you are actually transported in time!

 Tokyo is filled with interesting theme cafes and restaurants.
 It would be a shame not to experience something so unique!